braydentang1/US-to-CAD-Exchange-Rate-Forecasting/excaus_forecast/helpfiles/model_descriptions.md

 - A highly flexible framework for forecasting time series.
 Incorporates Box-Cox transformations, seasonality with Fourier terms (though this is ignored in this case since there is no seasonality) and ARMA errors; all automatically.
 Each of these parameters are chosen using AICc.

-- Prediction intervals given are the theoretical ones based off a Gaussian assumption.
+- Prediction intervals given are the theoretical ones based on a Gaussian assumption.